borispovod/crypti-dapps-docs/SqlDoc.md

 # DApps SQL API

-Crypti DApps store blockchain data within a self-contained in-process [SQLite](https://sqlite.org/) database engine.
-Wherein all sidechain data is organized into relational tables.
-With each table being comprised of one to many table field/columns used to record the varying types of data of your DApp.
-So in essence, Crypti DApps behave like any other database where you can select/insert and remove information at will.
+Crypti DApps store blockchain data within a self-contained, in-process [SQLite](https://sqlite.org/) database engine.
+Wherein your custom sidechain data is structured into tables and fields inside a relational database.

+To make it as simple as possible to manage your sidechain data.
+Crypti uses a JSON based API, which allows you to both define and manage your database, without needing to understand how to write complicated SQL queries.

 ## Schemas